rakkarage/OffsetAnimation/README.md

 - Editor Settings -> Interface -> Inspector -> Default Float Step -> 0.000000001

-and even when this is set it will still trim on build!? tho works in editor
+and even when this is set it will still trim on build!? tho works in editor so need to do it non-wonky style by cutting animation atlases out of atlas will still trim but notice no shaking yet

 uniform